-Course Evaluation:

-Refer to the instructor's course information sheet for specifics on assignments and testing.
+Course Evaluations: Refer to instructor's course information sheet for specifics on coursework and grading.

-Attendance Policy: Attendance Policy: Students are expected to attend all classes in order to be successful in a course.
+Attendance Policy: As per the SPC General Catalog: Students are expected to attend all classes in order to be successful in a course.
 The student may be administratively withdrawn from the course when absences become excessive as defined in the course syllabus.
 When an unavoidable reason for class absence arises, such as illness, an official trip authorized by the college or an official activity, the instructor may permit the student to make up work missed.
-It is the student's responsibility to complete work missed within a reasonable period of time as determined by the instructor.
+It is the student's responsibility to complete work missed within a reasonable period as determined by the instructor.
 Students are officially enrolled in all courses for which they pay tuition and fees at the time of registration.
 Should a student, for any reason, delay in reporting to a class after official enrollment, absences will be attributed to the student from the first-class meeting.
 Students who enroll in a course but have "Never Attended" by the official census date, as reported by the faculty member, will be administratively dropped by the Office of Admissions and Records.
 A student who does not meet the attendance requirements of a class as stated in the course syllabus and does not officially withdraw from that course by the official census date of the semester, may be administratively withdrawn from that course and receive a grade of "X" or "F" as determined by the instructor.
 Instructors are responsible for clearly stating their administrative drop policy in the course syllabus, and it is the student's responsibility to be aware of that policy.

-It is the student's responsibility to verify administrative drops for excessive absences through MySPC using his or her student online account.
-If it is determined that a student is awarded financial aid for a class or classes in which the student never attended or participated, the financial aid award will be adjusted in accordance with the classes in which the student did attend/participate and the student will owe any balance resulting from the adjustment.
+It is the student's responsibility to verify administrative drops for excessive absences through Texan Connect If it is determined that a student is awarded financial aid for a class or classes in which the student never attended or participated the financial aid award will be adjusted in accordance with the classes in which the student did attend/participate and the student will owe any balance resulting from the adjustment.